 There are only a few things I love more than brunch – my family and friends, design, travel … but then, it’s definitely brunch.
-I’ve often joked that if I do ever get married, I’ll serve brunch at the reception!
+Especially when you find a great new restaurant that specialises in brunch Lynchburg based or similar.
+In fact, I’ve often joked that if I do ever get married, I’ll serve brunch at the reception!

 Why the intense love for Brunch?
 It always feels a bit classy and special – the bubbles probably have something to do with that 😉 The food options are literally doubled – breakfast and lunch to choose from, depending on the mood.
 And it usually lingers into the early afternoon.
 Rarely is anyone ever in a hurry to leave.